metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Even though this has been stated before, it's worth mentioning again - Taylor Heinecke is one tough son of a bitch.
 His ability to handle pressure is matched by few.

 Russell Wilson may be playing a little better.
 His deep passes have been on point.

+Nope, never mind.
+Five drives, one first down for Seattle.
+Russell is done.
+At least as a Seahawk.
+Might be time to move him out to greener pastures elsewhere and begin a rebuild.
+Seattle's legendary Legion of Boom days are truly over.